8 Steps When Starting Work With a New VA

 2. Discuss your policies and make sure your VA understands them

 Never keep your VA guessing.
-From the moment they are hired, spell out the policies and guidelines of your business and working relationship.
+From the moment they’re hired, spell out the policies and guidelines of your business and working relationship.

-Along with your specific policies, there are some general policies I like to point out to all of my workers.
-Some of these include the following:
+Along with your specific policies, there are some general ones I like to point out to all of my workers:

 Are they full-time or part-employees?